 Quick Response (QR) barcodes enable marketers to program valuable information into the barcode image that can be read and provide information to employees at the POS, such as customer’s first name or loyalty status to enhance and personalize the guest experience.
 These codes then provide attribution data, including redemption and basket-level purchase details.
 Data related to the customer, offer, location and even channel can be integrated into the master customer data record or other business systems to measure the overall effectiveness of your marketing campaign and spend.

 Marketing attribution in the offline world is finally catching up to what has been possible in the digital marketing arena for years.
-To learn more about what’s possible and how this technology is changing how marketers value attribution data, click here.
+To learn more about what’s possible and how this technology is changing how marketers value attribution data, fill out the form below.